White text on an orange background.

 FedEx, once known as Federal Express, is a global transportation and courier delivery service based in the United States.
-Federal Express was founded in 1971 by Frederick Smith, as a viable alternative to the United States Postal Service - its first flight had 14 planes and a mere 186 packages.
-Today, the company ships thousands of packages and parcels worldwide every day.
+Federal Express was founded in 1971 by Frederick Smith, as a viable alternative to the United States Postal Service - its first delivery used 14 planes and delivered a mere 186 packages.
+Today, the company ships thousands of packages and parcels worldwide every day by plane, train, and truck.
 In the 1970s, one of Federal Express' most recognizable advertising slogans was "Don't Panic!"
-Federal Express prided itself on getting packages to their destination in a timely and stress-free manner, allowing their customers a panic free experience.
+Federal Express prided itself on getting packages to their destination in a timely and stress-free manner, allowing their customers a panic-free experience.

 Connecting People and Possibilities: The History of FedEx.
 FedEx.
 Retrieved from http://about.van.fedex.com/our-story/history-timeline/history/